 - Division of Debt in Divorce

-In all cases the goal is to obtain good, durable out-of-court settlements while preserving the family’s assets and protecting the family’s privacy.
+In all cases, whether it is a contested or uncontested divorce, the goal is to obtain good, durable out-of-court settlements while preserving the family’s assets and protecting the family’s privacy.
 Often this is done best by using either Collaborative Divorce or Early Stage Mediation.
 Lisa also uses other problem-solving methods for resolving disputes out-of-court with respect, and without escalating conflicts.

 She firmly believes that the choices people make during their divorce can have a profound impact on their lives, and the lives of their children and grandchildren.
 She is committed to helping them achieve their goals through the choices they make with the advice of their attorney or mediator.